Skip to main content

 10Does GMROI work in any currency?

 Yes.
-GMROI is a pure ratio β€” gross profit divided by inventory cost β€” so it's currency-agnostic.
-Enter your revenue, COGS, and inventory in whatever currency you trade in (USD, INR, GBP, EUR, and more) and the ratio comes out the same.
-The "gross profit per $1 of inventory" framing simply reads as one unit of your own currency.
-We also keep sales tax, VAT, and GST out of the math entirely, since those are collected and remitted, never income or cost.
+GMROI is a pure ratio and currency-agnostic.
+Enter revenue, COGS, and inventory in your own local currency and the ratio is the same.
+We keep sales tax, VAT, and GST out of the math — those are collected and remitted, never income or cost.

 Category